 Bit-count Examples

-Here are two examples comparing the bit-counts for signalling the subpicture layout with the current VVC signalling and with the proposed signalling.
-The bit-cost reduction using the proposed method is about 50% for subpicture layout examples that can have subpictures in raster scan order.
-The reason is that the proposed method skips signalling the top-left CTU position for each subpicture (two out of four signalled syntax elements) which comprises half of the bit-cost for subpicture layout signalling.
+Here are several examples comparing the bit-counts for signalling the subpicture layout with the current VVC signalling and with the proposed signalling.
+The bit-cost reduction using the proposed method is about 50% for all subpicture layout examples that can have subpictures in raster scan order.
+The reason is that the proposed method skips signalling the top-left CTU position for each subpicture (two out of the four signalled syntax elements, with the bit-lengths exactly equal to the other two signalled syntax elements) which comprises half of the bit-cost for subpicture layout signalling.
+At the same time, we add one bit to the signalling by adding the proposed flag.

 Example 1

 Figure 1 is illustrating a subpicture layout in one OMAF example with picture size 1920 × 4608 and 24 subpictures.
-In this layout, the size of the larger subpictures is 768 × 768 and the size of the smaller subpictures is 384 × 384.
+In this layout, the size of the larger subpictures is 768 × 768 and the size of the smaller subpictures is 384 × 384 and the CTU size is 128.
 Table 1 is comparing the bit-counts for signalling the subpicture layout with the current VVC signalling and with the proposed signalling.
 About 50% of the bit-cost is reduced using the proposed method.